+PALEO MONKEY BREAD!
 There are many names this fun dessert goes by, and I will admit the first time I heard the phrase “monkey bread” I wasn’t sure what to expect.
-But once I laid eyes on the recipe and made it the first time…totally hooked!
-And to be clear, the first time I made this was back in high school and it was with refrigerated dough that you “pop” out of the can and then sprinkle with instant pudding….oh it was delicious and super convenient that way, but oh my….the ingredients!!
+But once I laid eyes on the recipe and made it the first time, totally hooked!
+And to be clear, the first time I made this was back in high school and it was with refrigerated dough that you “pop” out of the can and then sprinkle with instant pudding.
+Oh it was delicious and super convenient that way, but oh my, the ingredients!!
 Gah!

 Since I updated the cinnamon roll 2.0 recipe here last month, all sorts of things have been in the works.
-One of which is this recipe…monkey bread ala paleo and real food style!
+One of which is this recipe.
+Paleo Monkey Bread, ala real food style!
 It comes together pretty easily and the results are “gather the family/friends” worthy and enjoyed best while it’s warm.

-So, let us know how much you enjoyed the recipe in a comment below and how many family members/friends it took to have it disappear…oh and how many napkins as well!😋 We hope more than anything, that you make it an opportunity to get together in the kitchen, make food, enjoy the process and sit down to enjoy it with some great conversation and laughter.
-ENJOY!!
+So, let us know how much you enjoyed the recipe in a comment below and how many family members/friends it took to have it disappear.
+Oh and how many napkins as well!😋 We hope more than anything, that you make it an opportunity to get together in the kitchen, make food, enjoy the process and sit down to enjoy it with some great conversation and laughter.
+Grab the recipe for our CINNAMON ROLLS 2.0 HERE and ENJOY!!

-- one recipe of our Cinnamon Rolls 2.0 topping
+one recipe of our Cinnamon Rolls 2.0 (see above for link)

-- ¼ cup Primal Palate Gingersnap blend (or their Cinnamon Sugar Cookie blend or simply a mixture of ¼ c maple sugar and approx. 1 T of cinnamon) drizzle (opt)
+¼ cup Primal Palate Gingersnap blend (or their Cinnamon Sugar Cookie blend or simply a mixture of ¼ c maple sugar and approx. 1 T of cinnamon)

 - Prepare sweet roll recipe as directed through step #3.
 Place dough on a piece of dusted parchment paper and press down into a rough rectangle that is approximately 1″ thick.
 Using a pizza cutter or knife, cut dough into 1″ cubes, then roll into a rough ball.
 You should get roughly 36-40 dough balls.

 - Bake for 40-50 minutes or until bubbly and dough balls on top are crispy.
-Cover with foil the last 10 minutes or so if the top balls starts to get too brown.
+Cover with foil the last 10 minutes or so if the top balls start to get too brown.